Glossary

 We are post-migrant, we are here and yet we all came here at some point.
 Who now tells whom when they can stay or have to leave because they are here now or wanted to be here before and have always been here?
 What does belonging mean?
 We are all migrants.
 Migration is not just a movement in space, but also a movement in thought and feeling.

-queer
+queer - LGBTIQA+

 queer is often used as a collective term for LGBTIA (lesbian, gay, bi-, trans-, inter-, asexual).
-However, queer is more than that. queer refers to desire and gender, but also stands for a critique of domination. queer resists categories and binary concepts such as man/woman, homosexual/heterosexual, right/wrong and standardizations that define what is considered ‘normal’. queer theory and queer activism are directed against all kinds of oppression and use strategies of subversion and ambiguity.
+However, queer is more than that. queer refers to desire and gender, but also stands for a critique of domination.
+Queer resists categories and binary concepts such as man/woman, homosexual/heterosexual, right/wrong and standardizations that define what is considered ‘normal’.
+Queer theory and queer activism are directed against all kinds of oppression and use strategies of subversion and ambiguity.

 queer-feminist